pranabs1ngh/quivia-webapp/README.md

 - An user can sign up / sign in using local authentication or via google or facebook OAuth
+- Clicking on a game matches two idle players if present for the same game, else it sends a bot to play with

 ## Getting Started